NNW-Studios/AI-phone-Detector/CONTRIBUTING.md

 # Contributing

 This project is intentionally focused on Apple Silicon macOS.

+For windows Version go to github.com/NNW-Studios/AI-phone-Detector/releases/tag/ai

 ## Local Setup